adgoudar/Hadoop_Hortonworks/Hortonworks tutorials.md

 * Recommendation Engines - Automatically suggest the next product to buy.
 * Familiar Surprisese - Aware of problems that will happen, but surprised and unprepared when they do.

+## __The Hadoop Ecosystem__

+### Data Management Frameworks

+There are two data management frameworks
+* HDFS : A java-based, distributed file system that provides scalable, reliable, high-throughput access to application data stored across commodity servers.
+* YARN : A framework for cluster resource management and job scheduling.
+It enables multiple data processing engines such as interactive SQL, real-time streaming, and batch processing to co-exist on a single cluster.

+### Operations Framwork
+* Apache Ambari : A web based, open operational framework for provisioning, managing and monitoring Hadoop clusters.
+It includes an intuitive collection of operator tools and set of RESTful APIs that masks the complexity of Hadoop.
+* Apache ZooKeeper : A high-performance coordination service for distributed applications.
+* Cloudbreak : A cloud agnostic tool for provisioning and managing Hadoop clusters in the cloud.
+It automates the launching of elastic Hadoop clusters with policy-based autoscaling on the major cloud infrastructure platforms including Azure, AWS, OpenStack and Docker containers.
+* Oozie : A server-based workflow engine used to execute Hadoop jobs.
+It enables Hadoop users to build and schedule complex data transformations by combining Mapreduce, Hive, Pig and Sqoop jobs into a single, logical unit of work.

+### Data Access Frameworks

+Pig : For extracting, transforming or analyzing large datasets Hive : A data warehouse infrastructure that supports ad hoc SQL queries.
+HCatalog : A table information, schema and metadata management layer supporting Hive, Pig, MapReduce and Tez Processing.
+Cascading : An application development framework for builing data applications, abstracting the details of complex MapReduce programming.
+HBase :